Learn what is conversational AI, how it works and how your organisation can use it to provide delightful customer experiences.

-User’s data security and privacy is a big concern when implementing conversational AI platforms.
+User data security and privacy are a big concern when implementing conversational AI platforms.
 The conversational AI platform should comply with the region’s data regulation guidelines and be secure enough to overcome any attacks from hackers.

 Suggested Reading: Conversational AI Chatbot Security – What You Need To Know

 A conversational AI platform should be designed such that it’s easy to use by the agents.
 If the user experience is not good, the agents will not use the platform.
 This includes creating conversational flows, responding to end-users, analysing data, changing settings, etc.

 The AI should be able to learn from the conversations it has with users.
 If it doesn’t have the reinforcement learning capabilities, it becomes obsolete in a few years.
 Then, the companies will not see a return on investment after it is implemented.

 When implementing conversational AI for the first time, businesses find the costs expensive.
 However, in the long run, it shows a quick ROI.
 The challenge lies in trusting the AI and making the first investment.
 If the AI is not good, companies will not benefit from it.

 Soon after implementation, businesses using CAI suffer from a lack of customers using chatbots to interact with them.
 Companies need to put in some effort to inform their users about the different channels of communication now available to them and the benefits they can see from them.